jtiosue/qubovert/README.rst

 - ``hising_to_pubo``,
 - ``subgraph``,

 and more.
-Please note that all conversions between binary and spin map {0, 1} to/from {1, -1} in that order!
+Please note that all conversions between boolean and spin map {0, 1} to/from {1, -1} in that order!
 This is the convention that qubovert uses everywhere.

 Converting SAT problems (the ``sat`` library)